MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 ### FlowsSettings

-FlowsSettings can be used to customize the functionality of the Flow widget.
+FlowsSettings can be used to customize the functionality of the Microsoft Flow widget.

 ```javascript
 flowsSettings?: {